 - Do you seek to learn Spanish not as a foreign language—since you already understand it and speak it—but because you feel you may benefit from formal Spanish training in an academic setting?

-- Do you want to study Spanish to improve your academic language skills, and to (re)connect more deeply to your family’s culture?
+- Do you want to study Spanish to expand your academic language skills, and to (re)connect more deeply to your family’s culture?

-If you answered SÍ to some of these questions, read on!
+If you answered SÍ to some of these questions, learn more with the Action Plan - Tu plan de acción above!

 Spanish BA Degrees